Learn how to deal with failure in business from Walt Disney, Bill Gates, Abraham Lincoln, JK Rowling, Steve Jobs, and Michael Jordan.

 JK Rowling is the most famous failure of modern times.
-The author of the Harry Potter book series had a traumatic childhood, strained relationship with her father and an ill mother to look after.
+The author of the Harry Potter book series had a traumatic childhood, a strained relationship with her father, and an ill mother to look after.
 All these left her emotionally distraught and upset.

 When she started Harry Potter, she was diagnosed with clinical depression and suicidal.
-12 major publishing house rejected The Harry Potter manuscript.
+12 major publishing houses rejected The Harry Potter manuscript.
 Almost every attempt failed to live a normal life.